jennyhedley/digital-writing-2025/resources-twine.md

 2. If you want to change it to "I dream of horses" you would follow the sentence with `(click-replace: "cats") [horses]`
 3. Then if you want the reader to click again and replace "horses" with "turtles" you will add `(click-replace: "horses") [turtles]`
 4. Your code would then read `I dream of cats. (click-replace: "cats") [horses] (click-replace: "horses") [turtles]`
-5. If you want the original sentence "I dream of cats" to change to "I dream of cats and horses" you would add after the original sentence `(click-append: "cats") [ and horses]`
-6. Notice how we put a space before the words "and horses" so it doesn't come out as "catsand horses"
+5. If you want the original sentence "I dream of cats" to change to "I dream of cats and horses" you would add after the original sentence `(click-append: "cats") [ and horses]`.
+Notice how we put a space before the words "and horses" so it doesn't come out as "catsand horses"
-7. `click-prepend` is another option you can play with
+7. Along with `click-append`, `click-prepend` is another option you can play with

+### Text transition delay and effects

-8. If you would like a line of text to appear after a specified transition delay, you can specify how long til you want the transition to take place AND the type of transition by using a plus sign inbetween - options include `fade-down`, `flicker` and others - then you put the affected text in square brackets:
+If you would like a line of text to appear after a specified transition delay, you can specify how long til you want the transition to take place AND the type of transition, using a plus sign inbetween.

+Transition options include `fade-down`, `flicker` and others.

+After you specify the length of the transition and type of transition you put the affected text in square brackets like this:
 `(t8n-delay: 5s) + (t8n: "fade-down") [your words go here]`

 ### Add an Image to a Passage